-During a rear-end motor vehicle accident, your car and car seat are rapidly accelerated forward against your body.
-Since car seats don't perfectly align with the curvature of your spinal column, the seat can put inconsistent pressure on your lower back.
+During a rear-end car crash, your car and car seat are rapidly accelerated forward against your torso.
+Since car seats don't perfectly align with the curvature of your back, the car seat can put inconsistent pressure on your back.
 This can cause some of your spinal vertebrae to move in one direction while an adjacent vertebrae might move in another direction.
-This differential motion can sprain or strain the ligaments that hold your spine together.
-These types of injuries can cause chronic back pain if not treated right away.
+This differential motion can sprain or strain the tissues that hold your spine together.
+This kind of injury can cause chronic back pain if not treated right away.
 Thankfully, chiropractic is one of the most effective ways to treat back pain.

-Dr. Robert Ramsey has been helping patients in Gresham, OR since 1997, so we know what you're experiencing.
-We're here to help you, too.
-The first step is to get an accurate diagnosis to determine what's causing your symptoms and then we will determine an appropriate treatment approach.
+If you've been injured in a car crash and you're experiencing back pain, Dr. Robert Ramsey is here to help.
+The first step is to get an accurate diagnosis to determine what's causing your pain and then we will determine an appropriate treatment approach.
 Call us today at (503) 667-6744 if you have questions or would like to make an appointment.